BFavier/Pygmalion/README.md

 * The **verbose** parameter describes whether ther train/validation loss shoudl be printed at eahc epoch.

-* If the **batchs_length** parameter is not None, the data are shuffled and cut in batches of at most **batchs_length** observations at each epoch.
+* If the **batch_length** parameter is not None, the data are shuffled and cut in batches of at most **batch_length** observations at each epoch.
 This is necessary to train big models on limited GPU memory.

 The history of the loss can be plotted using the **plot_residuals** method.